19 Cozy Books to Curl Up With

 When you think of cozy books, what comes to mind?

-You might think of winter, or mysteries with interesting characters (and not too much violence).
+You might think of fall or winter, or mysteries with interesting characters (and not too much violence).
 Cozy mysteries, in fact, seem to be a genre and reading taste unto themselves.

-The characters in cozy books often seem to exist in a world of their own, if only for a short time.
+Sometimes cozy books have some element of isolation, and the characters seem to exist in a world of their own, if only for a short time.
 They may be physically isolated, or they may be part of an intense friend or family relationship.

 These books invoke a particular feeling of insularity and immersion when reading them.
 Even when the stories are dark, the settings and characters often feel comforting and we just want to sink into them.

-The choices here are varied–some are light and some are decidedly dark–but all will take you into an insular, absorbing world.
+The choices here are varied–some are light and some are decidedly dark–but all offer different options for your particular cozy mood.

 The Shell Seekers by Rosamund Pilcher